 Lack Of Communication

-An open line of communication is soooo important.
-If you’re partner storms off or walks away when a conversation becomes uncomfortable, that’s a red flag.
+An open line of communication is so important.
+If your partner storms off or walks away when a conversation becomes uncomfortable, that’s a red flag.
 If he finds it difficult to open up and converse about your differences, that’s not a good sign.
-If he gives you the silent treatment because you say something he doesn’t agree with and now you’re stressed and worried that the problem will never be resolved, that’s a red flag.
-If he is easily irritated by your disagreements, red flag.
+Giving you the silent treatment because you say something he doesn’t agree with…flag, flag, flag.
+Now you’re stressed and worried that the problem will never be resolved and that equates to another flag.
+Is he is easily irritated by your disagreements?
+And there, you have it.

-Trust me, I lived through many silent treatments and spent many nights in tears – crying myself to sleep – because I couldn’t understand how someone who claims to love and care could so easily leave me in the dark wondering if we were going to survive the current circumstances.
+Trust me, I lived through many silent treatments, him walking away in the middle of a conversation, getting in his car and leaving, and I’ve spent many nights in tears – crying myself to sleep – because I couldn’t understand how someone who claims to love and care about me could so easily leave me in the dark wondering if we were going to survive the current circumstances.

 Let’s just get straight to the example here.

 We were on our very first date.
-It was lunchtime and we met at Sugga’s in-between his patients.
+It was lunchtime and we met at Sugga’s (soul food restaurant) in-between his patients.

 Just to note, this was my pre-plant-based days.
 I digress.